Information for term Summer Community Public Health

 Overview

-Click to OpenExamine the complexities of healthcare in developing nations by studying in the Dominican Republic this summer.
-With classroom instruction plus fieldwork in urban and semi-rural settings, you’ll get a close look and new perspective on the social and health issues facing the Caribbean’s fastest-developing country.
-Courses are designed and taught, in Spanish, by a top-ranked Dominican Republic university and CIEE’s partner school, Pontificia Universidad Católica Madre y Maestra (PUCMM), and complemented with immersive co-curricular activities designed to increase intercultural understanding.
+Click to OpenSpend your summer examining the complexities of healthcare in developing nations by studying abroad in the Dominican Republic.
+Between exciting classroom instruction and hands-on fieldwork in urban and semi-rural settings, you’ll get a close look and new perspective on the social and health issues facing the Caribbean’s fastest-developing country.
+Courses are delivered in Spanish by CIEE’s partner school, Pontificia Universidad Católica Madre y Maestra (PUCMM), a top-ranked Dominican Republic university.
+Your coursework will be complemented with immersive co-curricular activities outside the classroom designed to increase intercultural understanding.

 Follow our Travels: